Cough

 DefinitionTop

 Cough is the most common symptom for which patients seek medical attention.
 It is a protective reflex that clears the airways of excess secretions, foreign bodies, and noxious and harmful environmental irritants.
 Cough consists of a deep inspiration followed by expiration with an initial brief glottic closure.
 The high pressure generated in the chest and lungs results in a forceful expulsion of air after the opening of the glottis, which drives particles out of the airway.
-In most cases coughing can occur appropriately as an automatic defensive reflex, but in ~12% of the general population chronic cough can become a persistent troublesome symptom lasting >8 weeks.
+In most cases acute and subacute coughing can last up to 8 weeks, but in ~12% of the general population chronic cough can become a persistent troublesome symptom lasting >8 weeks.
 In such cases coughing can be triggered by trivial exposure to irritants such as perfumes, aerosols, or changes in temperature, but also by talking, laughing, or singing.
 This clinical presentation has been recently termed “cough hypersensitivity syndrome” and reflects an underlying hypersensitivity of the peripheral airway nerves or central nervous system (or both).

 Causes and PathogenesisTop